Microphone tips for guest speaking on podcasts

-If you are not well hydrated, clicking, snapping noises from your mouth will be heard as you speak.
-These sounds will be picked up and amplified by the mic.
+If you are not well hydrated, clicking, snapping noises from your mouth will be picked up by the mic as you speak and then amplified.

 Nervousness causes a dry mouth, so you need to up your fluid intake well before the interview.
 Aim to hydrate several hours before the interview.